 Pro Tip: Keep all those little screws and parts in a closed ziplock.
 Don’t risk losing those tiny things..

-Oh, for Typewriter Hunters looking for the mentioned 6Y SCM Adjustment Manual, check the “Repair” library at the Typewriter Database.
-The PDF prints out great. (:
+Oh, for Typewriter Hunters looking for the mentioned 6Y SCM Adjustment Manual, check here for the Smith Corona 6YC Typewriter Repair Bible. (: